ceccoemi/yasa/README.md

 If you want to classify e.g. the `example/neg.txt` file with the model trained just before, you can use the following command:

-    docker run \
+    $ docker run \
         --mount type=bind,source="$PWD"/yasa.db,target=/yasa.db \
         --mount type=bind,source="$PWD"/example/neg.txt,target=/neg.txt,readonly \
         --rm --tty yasa classify -f neg.txt

-These last three command can be executed simply launching the shell script `run_example.sh`.
+These last three command can be executed simply by running the shell script `run_example.sh`.

 ## Build on local system (tested only in Ubuntu 18.04)